unitycontainer/documentation/tutorials/registration/overview.md

 ## What is a Registration and how it works

-When you register a `Type`, you are instructing Unity how to create and initialize an instance of that `Type` during instantiation.
+Registration is how you control Unity to do it 'Your' way.
+When you register a `Type`, you are instructing Unity to create and initialize an instance of that `Type` in a very particular way.
 You also instruct Unity how to deal with the crated instance during its lifetime.

 Once registration is complete, Unity creates a blueprint of the type factory where it stores implementation details (name, to and from types, etc.), information about what members to inject and how, and lifetime manager responsible for managing the instance.
 At the later time, when that `Type` is requested, Unity uses this blueprint to create a pipeline (resolver delegate) to be used to create type.